 12. Each location at City Finals will have a designated tournament headquarters during the tournament.
 Any questions or concerns please have them addressed at your headquarters location, and this is to be done by team officials only.
 Tournament staff and volunteers at the other locations can take statements made in writing, but do not have the ability/authority to resolve the concerns or questions.
 Please be respectful of our tournament staff and volunteers by ensuring your players/parents/spectators address their concerns/questions through the team officials.

 team officials are not permitted on or about the field of play nor can they

 You can only use guest players/trialists to replace players that are missing.
 You cannot use guest players/trialists to increase your current registered roster size of players.
-Each team is permitted to utilize guest players (max of 4) during the competition.Except club teams may use trialists to increase their game roster size up to the maximum roster size set out in Section 4.4 (Team Rosters).
+Except club teams may use trialists to increase their game roster size up to the maximum roster size set out in Section 4.4 (Team Rosters).
 These players must be written on the game sheet beside the line marked “Trialist.
-These players must be registered on an EMSA team for the current indoor season.
-Trialists must be from a younger age group or if they are from the same age group they must be from a lower tier/division.
-Teams which are from the lowest tier in their age group are the only ones permitted to have a guest player from the same tier.
+Each team is permitted to utilize guest players (max of 4) during the competition.
+These players must be registered on an EMSA team for the current outdoor season.
+These players must be registered on an EMSA team for the current outdoor season.
+Teams competing in city championships in their age group are allowed to use trialists from the same/lower age group or lower/same tier, in order to replace missing players from the team’s current registered roster.
 The players must be from your same Zone (example: West Zone to West Zone is permitted.
 You cannot have a player from the North Zone playing on a West Zone team).
 The guest player/trialists cannot be from a team that is also playing in City Finals.
-Tier 1, 2, & 3 (Premier A/B) players are eligible as trialists on Premier teams ONLY.
-Please remember that groups X and Y are considered equal.
+Tier 1, 2, & 3 (Premier/Club A/B) players are eligible as trialists on Premier/Club teams ONLY.
+Please remember that community groups W, X, Y, Z are considered equal.
 The trialist forms must accompany your game sheets when handed into the referee at the start of your game.
 If you are using that trialist more than once during the tournament you will need to make copies of your forms to hand in with each set of game sheets.
 Please note that if you are using an ineligible trialist/guest player your team will default the match.
-Trialists do not require player cards (just the permission letter).
+Trialists do not require player cards (just the trialist form).
 If you have any questions about the eligibility of a guest player/trialist, please contact the EMSA office ahead of City Finals to verify if that player will be legal or visit the Headquarters location prior to your game.

 Coach/Assistant Coach/Manager Cards

-It is mandatory that all teams have a ref liaison present for all games.
+· It is mandatory that all teams have a ref liaison present for all games.
 They must sit with the spectators and wear the appropriate yellow lanyard.
-Teams will have a 5 minute grace period to provide a ref liaison if one is not already appointed at game start.
-After 5 minutes has elapsed and a ref liaison is still not present then the team will forfeit the match.
+Teams will have a 15 minute grace period to provide a ref liaison if one is not already appointed at game start.
+After 15 minutes has elapsed and a ref liaison is still not present then the team will forfeit the match.

 Length of Games & Time Outs